zlu/octopress/source/about/index.markdown

 I now spend time between ForYogi, consulting, and advising start-ups.

 In my spare time, I like to [read][goodreads], taking [photos][flickr], and doing outdoor activities such as biking and hiking.
 I used to spend a lot of time running (road and trail) until knee injuries stopped me.
-I spent a good amount of times play indoor and sand volleyball as well as basketball.
+I spent a good amount of times playing indoor and sand volleyball as well as basketball.
 I used to surf in Santa Cruz and Hawaii.

 ### On The Web